NetSPI/grails-nV/README.md

-grailsgoat
+grails.nV
 ==========

-GrailsGoat is a vulnerable jobs listing website.
+grails.nV is a vulnerable jobs listing website.

-More information about GrailsGoat and its vulnerabilities can be found [here](https://github.com/nVisium/grailsgoat/wiki)
+More information about grails.nV and its vulnerabilities can be found [here](https://github.com/nVisium/grails.nV/wiki)

 Setup
 -----